waysact/webpack-subresource-integrity/README.md

 Or you might be looking for the 1.x version with **support for Webpack 1-4 and older versions of html-webpack-plugin**?
 Visit the [1.x branch](https://github.com/waysact/webpack-subresource-integrity/tree/1.x/#readme).

+**Upgrading from version 1.x?
+[Read the migration guide](https://github.com/waysact/webpack-subresource-integrity/blob/main/MIGRATE-v1-to-v5.md).**

-If you want to hack on the package, read on -- you're in the right place.
+If you want to hack on the package, read on &mdash; you're in the right place.

 ## Installing from source